 4) Referral and treatment information.

-5) A clear statement of disciplinary actions that the College will impose on students and employees who may violate this policy.
+5) A clear statement of disciplinary actions that the University will impose on students and employees who may violate this policy.

 Financial Student Aid